UPS Beer Shipping Program

 The shipper must process the beer shipment with a UPS Compatible Shipping solution such as WorldShip or any approved third-party vendor system.

 All shipments must meet UPS packaging requirements for beer.
-UPS will accept inner packaging of molded Expanded Polystyrene (EPS) foam, folded corrugated tray, or molded fiber tray with dividers.
+UPS will accept inner packaging of molded Expanded Polystyrene (EPS) foam, folded corrugated tray, molded fiber tray with dividers or thermoformed plastic trays.
 Each packaging component secures the bottles into the center of the shipping container away from the side walls of the shipper.
 Sturdy outer corrugated containers are required.